If you or a family member have been in a serious crash, it’s important to know the people and resources here to help.

 - Understanding Grief: the basics of grief and how it may differ in people.

 - Stress Reactions after Trauma: learn the signs and symptoms to expect after a traumatic incident.

-- Stress Signs & Signals: a chart of common signs of a stress reaction.
+- Reactions to Crisis and Trauma: a chart of common signs of a stress reaction.

 - How Kids Grieve: learn how to support kids in dealing with grief and trauma.

 - You can also review a book list or these helpful websites to deal with grief or help a loved one.

 If you have additional questions or to see if you qualify for CAP services, please contact: